DrDiegoPaez/qolo_ros/README.md

 ## Ros Interface for controlling the robot Qolo @LASA
-This repository is used for integrating the main controller on the robot Qolo [1], all sensors, obstacle avoidance, and high-level controllers with the low-level motor control of the robot.
+This repository is used for integrating the main controller on the robot Qolo [1], all sensors, obstacle avoidance, and high-level controllers with the low-level motor control of the robot [3].
-Package contaiing Qolo Controllers:
+Package containing the following:

 User Iterface:
   * Embodided control with Hands-free Navigation [2]
   * Joystick remote control with html interface

 Controllers:
-  * Obstacle Avoidance with RDS [4]
+  * Redirecting Driver Support (RDS): Obstacle Avoidance for non-holonomic robots [P1]
-  * Compliant control [REF]
+  * Modulated Dynamical Systems based obstacle avoidance [P2]
-  * Modulated Dynamical Systems based control [REF]
+  * Compliant control [P3]

 Communication:
   * Controllers for real-robot Qolo.
-  * Controllers version for the CrwodBot simulator version of Qolo.
+  * Controllers version for the CrowdBot simulator version of Qolo.
 [REF]

 ![Alt text](/visualisation/qolo_images/qolo_sim.png?raw=true "Qolo version @LASA-EPFL and CrowdBot Simulator version.")